lebriggs/laura_website_2/content/talk/promptdesign/index.md

 ---

 * I'm confident that my 2024 peaked right after I narrated the development of the mind map.
 You know how much I love diagrams but this one has a lot going on - even for me.
-* The course I created is live at UVic Libraries (but it could have been changed from my original creation).
+* The course I created while at UVic Libraries is live (but it could have been changed from my original creation).